tsvi/pycon/slides.md

 ---

--->
 <!-- 3 min

 Step-by-step introduce the example tool for our talk using a block diagram.
 The tool (a code generator) takes a configuration file, a Jinja template, and data and generates code by applying the template to the data.

-(Explain 30 seconds on Jinja)

-Our plugin architecture will focus on two points that should be highlighted by the end of the slide:
-    - Using user-defined Jinja filters
-    - Support new data sources

-Show the graph step by step.
-- Step 1: CodeGen Tool
-- Step 2: Inputs
-- Step 3: Output
-- Step 4: Highlight the arrow going from the tool to the output
-- Step 5: Highlight the data block

 mermaid
 flowchart LR